Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 The quality of the <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/optics.md"> optics</a> is critical, as this determines the quality of the slices from which the final stacked image is derived.

+There is also an investigation of the <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/DepthOfField.md">depth of field</a> of the optics, using a stage micrometer.

 ### Hardware for the lighting.

 Effective <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/lighting.md">lighting</a> of gametophyte ferns for macrophotography is very tricky.
 These subjects are translucent and tend to produce specular highlights when the cells reflect the light of a camera flash, or create diffuse white lighting across the whole image.
 We have attempted to mitigate these issues using the techniques described.